cdp-ucsc/doc/cdp-docs/docs/data_security/snowflake_roles.md

 ---
 # Snowflake Role based Access Controls (RBAC)

-:::caution
+:::info

-This page is a work in progress
+This page will be updated as roles are added.

 :::